albert-dang/A-Star-Pathing/README.md

 - `xNext = waypoint[! moveX]`
 - `yNext = waypoint[! moveY]`

-NOTE:

 ## get_moveStack()
 This function initializes the pathfinding algorithm and assigns a stack of waypoints to a given instance.

-- Each waypoint contains two keys/values:
-  - "moveX" is the absolute x coordinate for some grid
-  - "moveY" is the absolute y coordinate for the same grid

-- The waypoints are in order, such that:
-  - the top of the stack i = 0 is the pawn's current grid
-  - the next waypoint i + 1 is an adjacent grid space, one column OR row closer to the destination
-  - the bottom of the stack n is the destination grid

 - Arguments:
   - col = starting column